 When looking at the photo galleries, click on a thumbnail to see the full-size picture.
 You can cycle through the photos by clicking on the left or right edge of each full-size picture, or by using the left/right arrow keys on a keyboard.

-The Friends, in collaboration with BC Parks, have completed 11 Interpretive Signs and placed them on the trails and on the information shelter in the main parking lot.
-Each sign contains educational information about the park, its history, flora and fauna.
+The Friends, in collaboration with BC Parks, have complete 7 Interpretive Signs and placed them on the trails and 4 more on the information shelter in the parking lot.
+Each sign contains information about the park, its history, flora and fauna.

 At the Parking Lot Kiosk

 1. Welcome to the Park

 3. Hike Illahie Loop/Skipper’s Path or Woodward/Fern Dell (on reverse side)

 4. Hike Surveyor’s/West Viewpoint or Woodward/West Viewpoint (on reverse)

 5. Illahie - John Dean's Mountain Retreat

 10. Woodland Plants and Flowers